klusta-team/spikedetekt/README.md

 This is a program for spike detection, that is optimized for high-channel count silicon probes.

-Contact: Kenneth Harris (firstname at cortexlab.net), Shabnam Kadir (firstname at cortexlab.net)
+Please send feedback to Kenneth Harris (firstname at cortexlab.net), Shabnam Kadir (firstname at cortexlab.net)

-Quick Start Guide for electrophysiologists (will become more comprehensive with time):
+Here is a quick Start Guide (will become more comprehensive with time):
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 0) Installation
 ----------------

+SpikeDetekt is written in Python and should work on any OS.
+To install it, make sure you first have Python on your computer.

-We recommend you use Python 2.6 or 2.7, e.g. a free academic version can be obtained from [Enthought Python](http://enthought.com/products/epd.php).
+We recommend you use Python 2.6 or 2.7 (don't use python 3.0!).
+A free academic distribution can be obtained from [Enthought Python](http://enthought.com/products/epd.php).

 Once you have set up Python on your system, go to the SpikeDetekt folder and type (on the command line):